Carrels and Study Spaces

 There are six group study rooms on the upper level of the library and another two on the lower level.
 Each is equipped with a large table, four to six chairs, blackboard, and chalk.
 While single students may use this study space, groups of two or more students have priority over individual users.
 These rooms cannot be reserved.

 In addition to the reading room on the main level, Fine Arts Library has a limited number of study carrels in the stacks.
-Carrels are reserved for graduate students in the History of Art and Architecture Department (including dual degree students) and curators from the Harvard Art Museums.
+Carrels are reserved for graduate students in the Department of History of Art and Architecture Department (including dual degree students) and curators from the Harvard Art Museums.
 Other Harvard affiliates and independent researchers with a need to conduct long-term research with FAL collections may also be given consideration.
 Users have access to wireless network connectivity in the carrels.
 For more information, please see the Fine Arts Library Carrel Policy.
 For questions or to apply for a carrel, please contact the FAL Circulation Desk by e-mail or by phone at 617-495-3374.

 In addition to the third floor Reading Room for the special collections, main reading room on the first floor, Harvard-Yenching has carrels and a media viewing room.
 Users have access to both wired and wireless network connectivity.
 Wireless access is available in all spaces except for the stacks.